 The key terms of the disclaimer should be brought to the participant's attention, rather than just hidden away in the small print.

 Have you suffered an injury after signing a disclaimer?

-If you have sustained an injury but believe you may not be able to claim because you signed a disclaimer, please speak to Quittance on 0800 612 7456 or complete an online form and we will call you back at a time that suits you.
+If you have sustained an injury but believe you may not be able to claim because you signed a disclaimer, please speak to a solicitor.

 Your solicitor will fight for the best possible compensation settlement for you, the highly-experienced panel of solicitors have an excellent track record of winning injury claims.